awesomefoundation/awesomebits/README.md

 used in the Chapter Form to create quick access to popular countries; also used in CountrySorter model for sorting the chapters.

-Constant can be found in initializers file. /config/initializers/countries.rb
+Constant can be found in initializers file config/initializers/countries.rb

 Localization